298: No Such Thing As An Emotional Support Amoeba

 And his final oral exams that he had to take to pass his degree, his natural philosophy degree, he just dropped out altogether because he was so terrified of talking in public in this oral exam.

 Didn't get his degree.
+He was insane.

 When he got introduced to people, sort of at gatherings, this famous scientist, he'd be introduced.

-And sometimes he used to just be introduced, turn away, turn his back on the person, and sprint out of the room as fast as he could and hail the nearest carriage carriage and just gallop off into the sunset.
+And sometimes he used to just be introduced, turn away, turn his back on the person, and sprint out of the room as fast as he could and hail the nearest carriage and just gallop off into the sunset.

-Do you guys know, just on gravity, do you know that people have a phobia of gravity?
+Wow.
+Do you guys know?
+Just on gravity, do you know that people have a phobia of gravity?
+There's a word for that.

+There's different versions of their fear.
 So it's called barophobia.

 So one thing is that their fear is that gravity will get really strong and just crush them all of a sudden.

 Well, I wasn't scared about that until now.
+Yeah.

-So just a sudden change in the universe, and we'll all just go squat.
+So just a sudden change in the universe and we'll all just go squat.

-And then the second one
+And then the second one,

 I think it would be quite funny for a few minutes.
+Yeah.

-The other version is that you're on a high place and gravity suddenly pulls you off so that's that's a sort of fear of falling basically.
+The other version is that you're on a high place and gravity suddenly pulls you off, so that's that's a sort of fear of falling, basically.

-And then the third one is that gravity kind of just goes away and we all just float away.
+And then the third one is that gravity kind of just goes away and we all just float away like a horse on a hot air balloon.

 Yeah.